Paul Carton: Biography

 Carton was born in Meaux.
 He received his medical education at the Ecole de Medecine de Paris.
 In 1903, Carton suffered from tuberculosis.
 He became disillusioned with the medical establishment and took interest in naturopathy and vegetarianism which he claimed helped recover his health.
 Carton was a vegetarian and promoted "naturist vegetarianism".
 He was a member of the French Vegetarian Society.

 Naturist vegetarianism was a dieting and health system that involved abstinence from alcohol, drugs, meat, processed foods, spices and tea.
 It embraced natural hygienic principles, gymnastics, hydrotherapy and prayer.
 Carton was influenced by Hippocrates and his conception of naturism was entirely opposed to nudism which he equated with moral degradation.
 He advocated asceticism in relation to clothing, drinking, eating and sex.

 Carton was opposed to the overfeeding of patients.
 He believed that strict control of eating would allow patients to be cured.
 He campaigned against the consumption of butter, meat and white bread.
 He operated a sanatorium at Brevannes, near Paris.
 The sanatorium had a laboratory for testing his dietary and hydropathic ideas.

 In 1921, he created the Societe Naturiste Francaise' (French Naturist Society) and in 1922 the journal La Revue Naturiste (The Naturist Review).
 He authored an influential vegetarian cookbook in 1925 which went through many editions.
 His recipes focused on fresh fruit and vegetables, grains and large quantities of cream and eggs.

+Carton's Consumption Doomed and Some Popular Foodstuffs Exposed were translated by Dorothy Richardson.

 Students of Carton include André Schlemmer (1890–1973) and Jacques Chauveau.